TAKING OUR GUESTS ON ADVENTURES NO ONE ELSE DARES TO GO!

 For clothing, it’s always a good idea to bring more layers than you need for your Homer halibut fishing trip.
 Alaskans typically wear a base layer of Merino wool or a synthetic blend, a layer or two of fleece, and a shell layer of something water and wind-resistant.

 Seas can get rough.
 Even if you’ve never experienced motion sickness, we recommend considering taking some kind of motion sickness medication in advance of your trip.
 If you do get sick on the boat, the medication will not work and it’s one of the worst feelings you will ever experience.

 We also recommend bringing a hat, sunscreen, and sunglasses.
 Some of our guests bring their own binoculars so that they can get an up-close look at whales and other varieties of wildlife.
 You can also bring your own preferred snacks and beverages.

 We provide all of the gear and bait so you don’t have to worry about bringing a rod and reel unless you have a rig that you want to bring on board.
 If you have any special needs, be sure to let us know so that we can accommodate you.

 More about the Fish

 Rockfish are another fun fish to catch.
 There are two varieties of rockfish in Alaska – pelagic and non-pelagic.
-Pelagic rockfish move around while non-pelagic remain in one location throughout their entire life.
+Pelagic rockfish move around while non-pelagic remain in one location throughout their lives.
 Yelloweye are the most sought-after non-pelagic rockfish because they are delicious.
 These fish can live up to 150 years.
-Many Alaskans call them red snapper, although they are not a true snapper.
+Many Alaskans call them red snappers, although they are not true snappers.